projectsesame/sesame/site/content/docs/v1.10.1/troubleshooting/contour-graph.md

-# Visualizing Contour's Internal Object Graph
+# Visualizing Sesame's Internal Object Graph

-Contour models its configuration using a directed acyclic graph (DAG) of internal objects.
+Sesame models its configuration using a directed acyclic graph (DAG) of internal objects.
 This can be visualized through a debug endpoint that outputs the DAG in [DOT][2] format.
 To visualize the graph, you must have [`graphviz`][3] installed on your system.